picosonic/js13k-2022/devdiary/diary.md

 -----------
 Added an initial [Tiled](https://www.mapeditor.org/) level to get the ball rolling.

 Updated "run" action in VSCode to also rebuild assets if required but not build .zip file before starting browser.
+This makes it much quicker to prototype and debug as I don't have to wait for the slow job of making the zip file and then optimising it.

 Added my timeline library as used in previous years, since it proved so useful.
 I'll use it to schedule things to happen on a timeline, for animations and game progression.